Seiya Suzuki Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.4 K/9, which ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.

-- The Reds have a 4.62 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds' 4.62 team ERA ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to allow 140 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Reds pitchers combine to allow 141 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Abbott makes the start for the Reds, his 11th of the season.
-He is 6-2 with a 1.90 ERA and 66 strikeouts through 61 2/3 innings pitched.
+- Lively (4-6) gets the starting nod for the Reds in his 12th start of the season.
+He has a 3.76 ERA in 67 2/3 innings pitched, with 62 strikeouts.

-- His last time out came on Wednesday against the Milwaukee Brewers, when the left-hander went six scoreless innings while allowing seven hits.
+- The right-hander's last appearance came on Wednesday against the Milwaukee Brewers, when he threw 6 2/3 innings, surrendering two earned runs while allowing eight hits.

-- The 24-year-old has an ERA of 1.90, with 9.6 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .184 batting average against him.
+- The 31-year-old has amassed an ERA of 3.76, with 8.3 strikeouts per nine innings, in 13 games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.